BxCppDev/bxdecay0/README.rst

 introduces its own OOP data  model through the ``bxdecay0::event`` and ``bxdecay0::particle`` classes (see the ``ex01`` example).
-It is thus easy to  use such  classes through  any C++  client program  and/or to interface with some  high level event generator  library (i.e. HepMC).
+It is thus easy to  use such  classes through  any C++  client program  and/or to interface with some  high level event generator  library (i.e. HepMC3).
 See the ``ex02`` example.

 More, BxDecay0 provides the ``bxdecay0::decay0_generator`` class which wraps low-level functions with a simple OOP interface.

-Finaly, it is also possible, to use the low level routines ported from the original Fortran code.
-However it  is not recommended and should be reserved to experts.
+Finally, it is also possible to use the low level C++ functions ported from  the original  Fortran code.
+However it  is not  recommended and should be reserved to experts and developpers of the library.

 .. raw:: pdf